Nashville T-bone Accident Lawyer

 Evidence like police reports, witness testimony and vehicle damage can be crucial in a side-impact or T-bone collision case.
 As one might expect, when impacted vehicles are knocked off course, they are oftentimes impacted again—by other vehicles—or they subsequently strike guardrails, telephone poles, roll over, or make a “roadway departure.”

 It’s important to contact us as soon as possible so we can consider and preserve all evidence in these sometimes complicated cases, which often result in serious injuries and death.
+With this evidence, we can also get a t-bone accident settlement.

 Injuries Common in Side-Impact and T-Bone Crashes Include: